-Professor Allen’s writing and teaching is informed by her experience as a litigator and civil rights advocate, mainly in federal courts.
-Before coming to Pitt, Professor Allen worked for several national public interest organizations and at the U.S. Department of Justice, where she was a Bristow Fellow in the Office of the Solicitor General, the branch of DOJ that handles the federal government’s cases in the U.S. Supreme Court.
-She spent the 2008 election cycle litigating voting rights cases in swing states as a senior attorney for Advancement Project, a racial justice organization.
-Before that, she was for several years a staff attorney at the Brennan Center for Justice at NYU School of Law, where her practice focused on class-action challenges to states’ criminal disenfranchisement laws.
+Professor Allen’s writing and teaching is informed by her experience as a litigator and civil rights advocate.
+Before coming to Pitt in 2010, Professor Allen worked for several national public interest organizations and at the U.S. Department of Justice, where she was a Bristow Fellow in the Office of the Solicitor General, the branch of DOJ that handles the federal government’s cases in the U.S. Supreme Court.
+As a senior attorney for Advancement Project, a racial justice organization, she litigated voting rights cases in swing states.
+Before that, she was a staff attorney at the Brennan Center for Justice at NYU School of Law, where her practice focused on challenging state laws that bar voting because of criminal conviction.

 Professor Allen received her doctorate in law (JSD) from Columbia University, where she was a Heffernan Fellow, and her JD (summa cum laude) from Brooklyn Law School.
 After graduating from law school, she clerked for Judge Pierre N. Leval, on the U.S. Court of Appeals for the Second Circuit, and Judge Edward R. Korman, of the U.S. District Court for the Eastern District of New York.
 She holds a BFA in theater from New York University.

-Professor Allen is the author of a legal blog, Blackstone Weekly, that explores how Blackstone’s Commentaries, an iconic eighteenth-century legal treatise, can illuminate twenty-first-century law and culture.
+Professor Allen is the author of the blog, Blackstone Weekly, which explores how the iconic eighteenth-century legal treatise, William Blackstone’s Commentaries on the Laws of England, can illuminate twenty-first-century law and culture.

 Books & Chapters